bergenmichael/theme-starter/quick-recap-on-managing-state-in-react.md

 You'll notice some other optimizations going with this app.
 To name a few, there are a couple more hooks introduced, [useEffect](https://reactjs.org/docs/hooks-effect.html) and [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback), as well as introducing [React.memo()](https://reactjs.org/docs/optimizing-performance.html). [useMemo()](https://reactjs.org/docs/hooks-reference.html#usememo)
 ​
 ## Participate
-If you have advise or ideas building out starter-kit type boilerplate apps or sample apps that can serve as discussion topics if nothing else, on new React projects and help us all learn.
+If you have advice or ideas on building out starter-kit type, boilerplate apps or other example apps, these can serve as discussion topics, if nothing else.
 ​
 Although, it _can be_ fun to put together projects from scratch, it will be nice to contribute toward standardizing and facilitating discussion around working concepts and best practices.
-I know there are still some issues to work out with hooks, like in dev tools and more advanced issues, but this should be an easy introduction to some nice patterns we can all build upon.